Virginia tourist information with details about

-Also known as the Old Dominion State, Charles II of England quartered
+Also known as the Old Dominion State, Charles II of England

-France, Ireland and Scotland.
+dominions of France, Ireland and Scotland.

 The state capital of Virginia is Richmond.

-- Virginia Weather.
+- Virginia Weather:

 County Map of